CAPRIN2

 caprin family member 2, also known as CAPRIN2, is a human gene.

 The protein encoded by this gene may be involved in the transitioning of erythroblasts from a highly proliferative state to a terminal phase of differentiation.
 High level expression of the encoded protein can lead to apoptosis.
 Several transcript variants encoding different isoforms have been found for this gene.

-Model organisms

-Model organisms have been used in the study of CAPRIN2 function.
-A conditional knockout mouse line, called Caprin2tm1a(EUCOMM)Wtsi was generated as part of the International Knockout Mouse Consortium program — a high-throughput mutagenesis project to generate and distribute animal models of disease to interested scientists — at the Wellcome Trust Sanger Institute.

-Male and female animals underwent a standardized phenotypic screen to determine the effects of deletion.
-Twenty two tests were carried out on mutant mice, however no significant abnormalities were observed.